 While wethers can’t physically breed, they will still try to reproduce when a doe is in heat.
 This acts as a good gauge for when your doe is ready to breed, even if you did not detect the signs.

-An average buck lives 9 to 12 years, while wethers can live up to 16!
+An average bucks lives 8 to 12 years, while wethers can live to 15 to 18 years!
 This is because they are neutered and no longer experiencing a strain from their reproductive system.

 On average, wethers are 20% of the cost of a buck, making them a budget friendly option.